wp-plugins/ginger/readme.txt

 No, you can be safe from plugins conflict, is developed using Cookies Enabler Js Library developed by Nicholas Ruggeri:  https://github.com/nicholasruggeri/cookies-enabler

+== Screenshots ==

+1. General Configuration Page: here you can enable banner and choose from opt-in (for Italia as example) or opt-out mode
+2. Banner setup: dialog or banner, colors, posizions, etc
+3. Privacy Policy Setup Page
+4. Front-end example of light banner in footer, with iframe locked before approvation in opt-in mode

 == Changelog ==

 = 1.0 =